kupuk23/kth-f1-tafarrel/README.md

 colcon build
 ```

-- Run this in your terminals:
+- Run this in your SEPARATE terminals:

 `roscore`\
 `rosrun package1 talker.py`\